-“I try to go to my favorite designers hotels and spaces and get a feel for them.
+“I try to go to my favorite designers’ hotels and spaces and get a feel for them.
 Taking design cues from hotels is great because they are so functional,” she says.
 “Liz Lambert, here in Austin, did Hotel San Jose and the Saint Cecelia.
 She’s Austin’s own, and brilliant—so talented.”
 A geek-out over designers and artists follows over to Decker’s kitchen table.
 Smartphones are wielded, trading notes on various Instagram artists and design mavens to favorite and follow (L.A.-based Matt Maust and Colorado artist Shawn Huckins, to name two).

 “I stayed at The Bowery Hotel this weekend,” says Decker.
 “Everything is so cool there, down to its tassel keys.”
-If anything is deserving of the nomenclature “painfully cool,” it’s the Lower East Side mainstay.
+If anything is deserving of the nomenclature "painfully cool," it’s the Lower East Side mainstay.
 The terrace, bar, and lobby are routinely littered with the most stylish of New York poses.
 I laugh, professing my undying love for the hotel, adding, “I feel so uncool at The Bowery.”